 San Francisco Youth Eurythmy Troupe.
 The renowned troupe works toward the production of an annual public program, performed locally and internationally.
 Each program includes a wide variety of pieces.
 Students are taught advanced eurythmy elements such as expression, soul gestures, tones, and intervals as well as techniques of stage preparation and performance.

 While creative expression is valued in all courses, art classes allows students to delve into the arts as subjects in their own right.
-Students value the balance that art and theater classes bring to their academic curriculum.
-They explore many disciplines, develop a strong aesthetic sense, learn to work with their hands. and perform on a stage.
+Students value the balance that art classes bring to their academic curriculum.
+They explore many disciplines, develop a strong aesthetic sense, and learn to work with their hands.

 Approximate yearly equivalent for our graduates: 3 - 4 years